Running Compaction on Disk Store Log Files

 Offline compaction runs essentially in the same way, but without the incoming cache operations.
-Also, because there is no current open log, the compaction creates a new one to get started.
+Also, because there is no currently open log, the compaction creates a new one to get started.

-Old log files become eligible for online compaction when their garbage content surpasses a configured percentage of the total file.
+Old log files become eligible for online compaction when their live data (non-garbage) content drops below a configured percentage of the total file.
 A record is garbage when its operation is superseded by a more recent operation for the same object.
 During compaction, the non-garbage records are added to the current log along with new cache operations.
 Online compaction does not block current system operations.

 - Automatic compaction.
 When

-auto-compactis true, Geode automatically compacts each oplog when its garbage content surpasses the
+auto-compactis true, Geode automatically compacts each oplog when its non-garbage (live data) content drops below the

 compaction-threshold.
 This takes cycles from your other operations, so you may want to disable this and only do manual compaction, to control the timing.